seanhrichardson/seanhrichardson.github.io/projects/writing.md

 #### Intuitionism and Infinity

 This philosophy paper examines Intuitionism as a philosophical theory of mathematics.
-Intuitionism, developed by Brouwer, uses the philosphical theories of time and memory to capture the concept of infinity.
-This paper describes how Intuitionism captures infinity through the use of choice sequences while simplifiying the content to an audience unfamilar with some of the mathematical concepts.
+Intuitionism, developed by Brouwer, uses the philosophical theories of time and memory to capture the concept of infinity.
+This paper describes how Intuitionism captures infinity through the use of choice sequences while simplifying the content to an audience unfamiliar with some of the mathematical concepts.

 [pdf](/files/philosophy_intuitionism.pdf)